Becoming Invisible In My Classroom

 They learned in classrooms with desks in rows, worksheets, and right answers.
 They believe in the traditional image of a teacher.
 So in a contemporary educational world, what constitutes teaching?
 What do classroom teachers get paid to do?

-In an innovative classroom, observers might see a teacher wandering around from student to student answering questions about writing a paragraph.
+In an innovative, digital classroom, observers might see a teacher wandering around from student to student answering questions about writing a paragraph.
 Or, they might watch a teacher leaning over students’ shoulders pointing at the “About us” button on websites to check credibility.
 Or, they might catch the scene of a teacher kneeling next to a table guiding a group trying to solve a math problem about a pyramid made of pennies.

 What they won’t see are the hours of prep work finding a “problem that matters”, creating LibGuides for safe web crawls, and setting up the Question Formula Technique for students to create essay questions.
 They also won’t see the hours of assessments based on rubrics the teacher coached students to develop.